TechNhieSean/TechNhieSean.github.io/cyclistic_bike_share_ver_2.md

 # Conclusion

-Through our exploratory data analysis of the Divvy bike share system in Chicago, we have been able to uncover some key trends and insights that can help in converting casual riders into annual members.
+Through our exploratory data analysis of the the Cyclistic historical bike trip data, we have been able to uncover some key trends and insights that can help in converting casual riders into annual members.

 1.  **Mean trip duration**: The average bike trip lasts about 11.07 minutes.
 Casual users tend to have longer trip durations with an